hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_exploring__0a36e90f-8e3d-4e1c-aca4-420041efb2b6-0_0.content.md

 ## Contact Us

 If you have any questions or comments about our work, we would love to hear from you.
-Please feel free to reach out to us at [email protected] and we will get back to you as soon as possible.
+Please feel free to reach out to us at me@pavolhejny.com and we will get back to you as soon as possible.

 ## References